 - Finding that no religion is based on facts and cannot therefore be true, I began to reflect what must be the condition of mankind trained from infancy to believe in errors.

-Owen was a Welsh social reformer and one of the founders of utopian socialism and the cooperative movement.
-His works include A New View Of Society.
+Robert Owen was a Welsh social reformer and writer.
+He was one of the founders of utopian socialism and the cooperative movement.
+He became known as ‘a capitalist who became the first Socialist’.
+Owen set up the first infant-school in Britain, and a three-grade school for children under ten.
+His works include A New View of Society.